rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 To learn more about regions in the Rackspace cloud, see [Rackspace data centers and regions](/how-to/rackspace-data-centers-and-regions).

-#### What if someone shares an image to me that I don't want, or if I don't know the person?
+#### What if someone shares an image with me that I don't want, or if I don't know the person?

 The process of image sharing requires you to accept the share request before you can see the image in your image list.
 This requirement prevents